Porsil/thornley-yoga/README.md

 -   ## **Responsiveness**

-The website is responsive on all device sizes and to maximise the websites visual appeal and useability of the site there are three 'breakpoints':
+The website is responsive on all device sizes and to maximise the websites visual appeal and useability of the site, this addresses visitor goal 1.
+There are three 'breakpoints':

 -   **876px and above**